Code-Institute-Submissions/STEPZ/README.md

 price descriptions of the shoes, colours and add to bag button.
 The page also allows you to choose the size and the number of shoes you want to add to the bag

+### Wishlist Page

+Customer can save products on a wishlist page for later on.
+The customer can choose the shoe size of the product and the amount they went and send the product to the shopping bag.
+They are given the options to remove items from their wishlist.

 ### Shopping Bag